echoi/echoi.github.io/content/authors/asaxena/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Florida
+- name: Mathematical and Statistical Sciences at Clemson University

 # Short bio (displayed in user profile at end of posts)
 bio: